cipherstash-archive/cipherstash-sequelize-demo-app/README.md

 };
 ```

+> **Warning**
+>
+> **Once you remove the plaintext columns, anything that hasn't been encrypted will be lost.**
+>
+> Before you run the remove column step, it is very important that you:
+>
+>  - Create a backup of all your data, in case you need to restore
+>  - Ensure all your data is encrypted, by running [the `encrypt-data.js` script](#encrypt-the-sensitive-data)

-Once you're sure that you're ready to drop the original columns run the migration:
+Once you're sure that you're ready to drop the plaintext columns, run the migration:

 ``` bash
 npx sequelize-cli db:migrate
 ```

-> Note: it's very important that all your data is encrypted before running the remove column step and you have created backups of the database in case anything goes wrong.
-Once you remove the plaintext columns anything that hasn't been encrypted will be lost.

 To verify everything is still working correctly check out the demo app on `localhost:3000`